 Biographical materials are arranged by material type.

 |1||3||Letter from Eugene W. Leake, 1967|

 Writings consist of photocopies of writings by Josef Albers and about Albers by others.
-There is also an audio recording on 1 sound tape reel of Albers delivering a lecture at Yale University.
+There is also a recording on 1 sound tape reel of Albers delivering a lecture at Yale University.